Sameer1295/Sameer1295/README.md

 📚 Learning more about distributed computing and data processing.

-🛠️ Experimenting with various big data tools and technologies on AWS Cloud.
+🛠️ Experimenting with various big data tools and technologies on AWS and Azure Cloud.

 💡 Exploring ways to integrate big data solutions into existing systems.